cp2004/OctoPrint-WLED/README.md

 # OctoPrint WLED Integration

-### This plugin is still under development, while it works it is incomplete.
-### If you want to see what is coming soon, have a look at the [the TODO issue](https://github.com/cp2004/OctoPrint-WLED/issues/2)

 [WLED](https://github.com/Aircoookie/WLED) is an awesome project, as is [OctoPrint](https://octoprint.org).
 What could be better than an OctoPrint plugin for connecting the two?